 The traditional way: don't skip the honey (try to find the best quality of raw Greek honey) because that’s how you get the sour-sweet flavor that makes this recipe unique.

-Add nuts: nutmeg, almonds, sesame whatever you like.
+Nuts: walnuts, almonds, sesame whatever you like.

-Add fresh or dried fruits: figs, bananas, prunes, strawberries, etc
+Fresh or dried fruits: figs, bananas, prunes, strawberries, etc

 Are you here only for the recipe?
 Not a problem….
 Jump to Recipe

 The rest find out about the oldest recipe in the blog.
 The first documented pancake in the world roots in Ancient Greece where they used to eat a sort of pancake called “τηγανίτης (tēganítēs), ταγηνίτης (tagēnítēs) or ταγηνίας (tagēnías).
 All words deriving from τάγηνον (tágēnon), "frying pan (skillet)".
-The earliest attested references are in the works of the 5th century BC poets Cratinus and Magnes”.
+The earliest attested references are in the works of the 5th century BC poets Cratinus and Magnes.

 Isn’t it fascinating?